Which foreign-registered vehicles can enter Singapore?

 - Vehicle insurance certificate issued by a Singapore-based insurance company*

 - International Circulation Permit (ICP) issued by Automobile Assocation of Singapore (AAS) if vehicle is under the cover of AIT-CPD

 - Visitor’s Permit (VP) issued by LTA if vehicle is under the cover of ATA-CPD

 - Customs Inward Permit issued by Singapore Customs

 Please note that the vehicle insurance and International Circulation Permit (ICP) must be obtained before the vehicle enters Singapore.

-Your vehicle must leave Singapore before your ICP or VL expires.
+Your vehicle must leave Singapore before your ICP or VP expires.
 Extension of stay beyond 90 days is not allowed.